Modern Slavery Policy

-The Modern Slavery Act 2015 came into effect on 29 October 2015, seeking to address the role of businesses in preventing modern slavery occurring in organisations and their supply chains.
+The Modern Slavery Act (MSA) 2015 seeks to address the role of businesses in preventing modern slavery occurring in organisations and their supply chains.

 Our HR Policies underpin our commitment to upholding workplace rights for our employees and contractors and we promote our Values to ensure a respectful working environment which does not tolerate discrimination, bullying, bribery, fraud, harassment or any other form of unacceptable behaviour.

 Agrimetrics’s supply chain includes sub-contractors and consultants, delivery partners, suppliers of data, suppliers of cloud services, suppliers of computer equipment, software, and office suppliers, and facilities management operatives.

 Agrimetrics’s activities take place within the United Kingdom and our suppliers are predominantly, but not exclusively, based in the UK and EU.
 We have control processes in place to ensure that we comply with the Modern Slavery Act 2015, including supplier checks where appropriate.

 1. What is slavery?

 1. 1 The Modern Slavery Act (MSA) encompasses four forms of labour exploitation, all of which are covered by this Policy:

 - Slavery : Exercising powers of ownership over a person.

 - Servitude : The obligation to provide services is imposed by the use of coercion.